davide-marino00/PBI_DOCS/refac.md

 ```dax
 MAX(vw_missing_timesheet[ContractHours]) - MAX(vw_missing_timesheet[Hours_])
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided calculates the difference between two values related to hours worked and contracted hours for a specific context, likely within a reporting or analytical framework.
+- **DAX Explanation (Generated):** The DAX expression you provided calculates the difference between two values related to hours worked and contracted hours for employees.
 Here's a breakdown of what it does in simple business terms:

-1. **MAX(vw_missing_timesheet[ContractHours])**: This part of the expression retrieves the maximum value of contracted hours from the `vw_missing_timesheet` table.
-Contracted hours refer to the total number of hours that an employee is expected to work according to their contract.
+1. **MAX(vw_missing_timesheet[ContractHours])**: This part of the expression retrieves the maximum value of "ContractHours" from the `vw_missing_timesheet` table.
+"ContractHours" represents the total number of hours that an employee is contracted to work.

-2. **MAX(vw_missing_timesheet[Hours_])**: This part retrieves the maximum value of actual hours worked (or recorded) from the same table.
-This represents the total number of hours that the employee has actually logged or reported.
+2. **MAX(vw_missing_timesheet[Hours_])**: This part retrieves the maximum value of "Hours_" from the same table.
+"Hours_" represents the actual hours that the employee has worked or reported.

-3. **Calculation**: The expression then subtracts the maximum actual hours worked from the maximum contracted hours.
+3. **Subtraction**: The expression then subtracts the maximum actual hours worked (Hours_) from the maximum contracted hours (ContractHours).

 ### What It Achieves:
-- The result of this calculation gives you the number of hours that are "missing" or unaccounted for.
-In other words, it tells you how many hours an employee has not worked compared to what they were contracted to work.
+The overall calculation gives you the difference between the maximum contracted hours and the maximum hours actually worked.

+- **If the result is positive**: This indicates that there are missing hours that the employee was contracted to work but did not report.
+It highlights a shortfall in hours worked compared to what was expected.

-- If the result is positive, it indicates that the employee has not fulfilled their contracted hours.
-If it is zero or negative, it suggests that the employee has either met or exceeded their contracted hours.
+- **If the result is zero or negative**: This means that the employee has either met or exceeded their contracted hours, indicating no missing hours.

-In summary, this measure helps organizations track discrepancies between expected and actual work hours, which can be crucial for payroll, performance management, and ensuring compliance with labor agreements.
+In summary, this measure helps identify any discrepancies between expected and actual work hours, which can be crucial for managing workforce productivity and ensuring compliance with contractual obligations.

 **`PercentageCompleteness`**